Course Code

 The course is designed to respond to the needs of individuals when returning to practice.
 Returnees bring a wealth of life and professional experience to the programme, which would be the foundation for learning.

-Our programme will consist of two Level 6 non-credit bearing modules equating to 210 hours per module to meet the HCPC Return to Practice (RtP) guidance for those requiring the following periods of updating within 2-5 years (30 days) and 5+ years (60 days).
+Our programme consist of two Level 6 non-credit bearing modules equating to 210 hours per module to meet the HCPC Return to Practice (RtP) guidance for those requiring the following periods of updating within 2-5 years (30 days) and 5+ years (60 days).

-Our programme is aligned to the HEE four pillars of Clinical Practice, Leadership, Education and Research and mapped to the relevant HCPC Standards of Proficiency.
+Our programme is aligned to four pillars of Clinical Practice, Leadership, Education and Research and mapped to the relevant HCPC Standards of Proficiency.
 Each module will provide you with an integrated delivery approach that considers the context of your role and your individual requirements.
 Programme delivery will integrate:

 You will have access to a range of experiences including simulation-based opportunities and virtual simulated practice which you will select depending on your profession of interest.
 These will include generic and profession-specific units alongside asynchronous lectures and synchronous sessions with module tutor and mentor.
 The module is aligned to all four pillars with a particular focus on clinical practice and leadership enabling you to be confident in your professional reasoning, clinical decision-making, and leadership in preparation for registration.